syncfusion-content/maui-docs/MAUI/LinearGauge/bar-pointer.md

 ## Customize the offset

 In addition to position the bar pointer, it is also possible to change the offset of the bar pointer.
-The [`Offset`]() is the distance from the axis and the cross positioned elements will not get affected by the [`Offset`]() value.
+The [`Offset`]() value is the distance from the axis and it has no effect on cross-positioned elements.
 The following  code sample demonstrates how to change the offset value of the bar pointer.

 {% tabs %}